-It goes without saying that enabling your phone system to take advantage of the data stored in your CRM in order to know more about the person on the other end of the phone can offer huge advantages for everyone involved.
+It goes without saying that enabling your phone system to take advantage of the phone analytics stored in your CRM in order to know more about the person on the other end of the phone can offer huge advantages for everyone involved.

 2. Save Time and Improve Customer Service

 Having insights into your customers without having to ask them questions saves everyone time and can create the foundation for a much more pleasant phone experience.